 Lakes Thurston County began monitoring lake water quality in 1988.
 Sampling sites for lakes are typically located in the deepest part of the lake, and lakes sampled may change from year to year based on a number of factors.
 Monitoring on Capitol Lake (owned by the State of Washington) ceased in 2011.

-Of the nine lakes Thurston County monitored for the 2017-2018 water year, Summit Lake had the best water quality while Black Lake has the worst.
+Of the ten lakes Thurston County monitored for the 2017-2018 water year, Summit Lake had the best water quality while Black Lake had the worst.